palantir/conjure/rfc/003-loosely-coupled-conjure-clients.md

 ### (2) Contract implementations

-Ideally, one git repository should contain all client implementations (this example has two flavours, `foo` and `bar`), any server wiring code, and serialization support:
+Ideally, one git repository should contain all client implementations (this example has two flavours, `foo` and `bar`) and any server wiring code:

 ```
 conjure-<lang>-runtime